 It can be concluded that the smaller air relative humidity is achieved during daily hours, when HVAC system operates.
-Then, the need to deliver fresh air inside the house and for space heating is greater and than that during night.
+Then, the need to deliver fresh air inside the house and for space heating is greater than during night.

-Figure 6 represent the Air Carbon Dioxide concentration (ppm) per hour, by mechanical ventilation in each simulated zone calculated by EnergyPlus in 1st January as a function of time.
+Figure 6 represent the Air Carbon Dioxide concentration (ppm) per hour, by mechanical ventilation in each simulated zone calculated by EnergyPlus in 2nd January as a function of time.
 The higher concentration of air carbon dioxide is for livingroom at the first floor and for the bedroom at the second floor, which have more occupants during the simulation period.
 But, the air carbon dioxide concentration is within the permissible limits (5000 ppm).

-Figure 6 -Air carbon dioxide concentration calculated by EnergyPlus from January 22nd-25th
+Figure 5 - Air relative humidity calculated by EnergyPlus from January 1st